gifale95/NED/README.md

 train_dataset : str
 	Name of the neural dataset used to train the encoding models. model : str
-	Encoding model type used to synthesize the neural responses. subject : int
+	Encoding model type used to generate the in silico neural responses. subject : int
 	Subject number for which the encoding model was trained. roi : str